zeus-habash/Scraping-jobs-from-Indeed/README.md

 4. You can add as many categories as you want, just make sure you follow the same format as the file shared in my repository and read the guidelines.

-## Things to know while running the code:
+## Things to know while running the code

 1. The code might take a long time to execute depending on the amount of job searches needed, however the code will show you the progress made while it is running, so you can sit, relax, or even run the code and go to sleep and come back later to see the results.